Russia identifies killed in Crocus City Hall terrorist attack

-BAKU, Azerbaijan, March 27.
-Identities of 84 persons killed in the terrorist attack at Russian Crocus City Hall have been established, the Investigatory Committee of Russia said, Trend reports via the local media.
+BAKU, Azerbaijan, March 30.
+Identities of 134 persons killed in the terrorist attack at Russian Crocus City Hall have been established, the Investigatory Committee of Russia wrote on its Telegram channel, Trend reports via the local media.

-According to the committee, the identified persons include five minors aged 9-16.

-Molecular genetic tests are being conducted to determine the identity of the remaining murdered individuals.
+The committee reported that genetic examinations are being carried out on other, not yet identified, victims.

 To note, the incident unfolded on March 22 when unidentified individuals began shooting at Crocus City Hall in Krasnogorsk, near Moscow, prompting evacuations, according to reports from Russian operational services.
 Eyewitnesses reported that people dressed in camouflage attire fired shots from machine guns inside Crocus City Hall, just before the scheduled concert by the Picnic group.